sagemath/trac_to_gh/Issue 3713.md

 # Issue 3713: notebook bug -- displaying 3d plots in the interactive reference manual does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3713

 Original creator: was